Benchmarking Generative Models on Computational Thinking Tests in Elementary Visual Programming: Experiments

 \section{Experiments}

-In this section, we compare the performance of open-access models, OpenAI's GPT family of models, and our fine-tuned \TechLlamaCT{}.
-We also report on school students' performance based on studies in existing literature \cite{DBLP:conf/sigcse/GhoshMS24,DBLP:journals/chb/Roman-GonzalezP17}.
-We evaluate different variants of \TechLlamaCT{} to assess the utility of training on various data segments and of the explanations used for training.
+\looseness-1In this section, we compare performance of open-access models, OpenAI's GPT family of models, and our fine-tuned \TechLlamaCT{}.
+We also include school students' performance based on studies in existing literature \cite{DBLP:conf/sigcse/GhoshMS24,DBLP:journals/chb/Roman-GonzalezP17}.
+We evaluate \TechLlamaCT{} variants to assess the impact of training on different data segments and the use of explanations.
+We also provide insights into models' reasoning process.